 The audit log collection systems may be an internal component.
 Audit processes must be initiated at system start up and may finish only at system shutdown.
 The audit collection system should ensure the integrity and availability of the data collected.
 If necessary, the audit collection system should protect the data confidentiality.
-In the case of a problem occurring during the process of the audit collection the Issuing CAs must determine whether to suspend Issuing CA operations until the problem is solved, duly informing the impacted asset owners.
+In the case of a problem occurring during the process of the audit collection the Issuing CAs must determine whether to suspend Issuing CA operations until the problem is solved.